-The Neighbourhood Development Plan (NDP) for Broadwas and Cotheridge will be part of the planning framework of policies that guide and direct development in the two parishes.
-It will be a formal document that has to meet certain requirements before it can be "made" (adopted), including having regard to national planning policies and being in general conformity with the strategic planning policies in the South Worcestershire Development Plan (SWDP).
-The NDP has now been through the processes of public consultation and independent Examination.
-This version will now be subject to approval through a referendum for the local community.
+The Neighbourhood Development Plan (NDP) for Broadwas and Cotheridge is part of the planning framework of policies that guide and direct development in the two parishes.
+It is a formal document that had to meet certain requirements before it could be "made" (adopted), including having regard to national planning policies and being in general conformity with the strategic planning policies in the South Worcestershire Development Plan (SWDP).
+The NDP has now been through the processes of public consultation, independent Examination and a referendum.
 As a formal document this may all seem a bit daunting at first glance - but to do its job it has to fall squarely within the remit of planning law.
 Thus, it deals with "Development" in the planning sense - i.e. the kinds of projects that need planning permission.

-When Neighbourhood Development Plans were first introduced in the Localism Act 2011 the then Government Minister of State for Decentralisation, Rt Hon Greg Clark MP, described them thus1:
+When Neighbourhood Development Plans were first introduced in the Localism Act 2011 the then Government Minister of State for Decentralisation, Rt Hon Greg Clark MP, described them thus 1: